 Don’t forget the incredible wildlife experiences on offer here too; from great herds of caribou roaming the tundra, to the salmon spawning up rivers and the magnificent grizzly bears who feed on them every year.
 Also consider a flightseeing trip for a bird’s-eye view of the wildlife beyond the road.

 The Yukon - Land of the Midnight Sun

 Close to 80% of the Yukon remains pristine wilderness with 5,000 metre peaks, forested valleys, unspoiled waters and untamed wildlife.
 Parklands the size of small countries stretch from Canada’s highest mountain, Mount Logan, in southwest Yukon to its northern extreme at the Arctic Ocean.

 The Yukon truly is the Land of the Midnight Sun; in summer, the light just won’t quit, giving you plenty of time to hike, canoe, bike or kayak your way around the province.
 As the days shorten, snow blankets the landscape and offers a whole new form of adventure, including endless cross-country ski trails, dogsled rides and views of the majestic Northern Lights.

-Featured in our Alaska and the Yukon Highlights itinerary.
+Featured in our Alaska & the Yukon Highlights Itinerary.